reboot-dev/kcd-texas-2025/README.md

 ### Backend - bank-nodejs/backnd

-Our backend is implemented in TS and we must install its dependencies before running it.
+This backend is implemented in TS and we must install its dependencies before running it.
 The most notable of those dependencies is the `@reboot-dev/reboot` NPM package, which contains both the Reboot CLI (`rbt`) and the `reboot` TS package.